 - Mash bananas really well before mixing in the other ingredients.
 A few little banana pieces is okay, but the key is to get that banana flavor well distributed throughout the loaf.

-- Check the banana bread around the 40 minute mark.
+- Start to check the banana bread around the 45 minute mark.
 Oven temperature can vary and you want to finish with a golden tender crumb.

 Note: do the toothpick test by inserting a wooden toothpick in the center of the loaf and checking for doneness.
 When the banana bread is finished baking, the toothpick will come out clean.
 A few little crumbs is okay but not a smear of uncooked batter.

-- Add the coconut flour, baking soda, baking powder, cinnamon, nutmeg and sea salt.
+Step 4: Add the coconut flour, shredded coconut, baking soda, baking powder, ground cinnamon, nutmeg and sea salt.
 Combine dry ingredients without over mixing.

-- Bake in preheated oven for 50-60 minutes, or until a toothpick inserted in the center of the loaf comes out clean and the top is golden brown.
+Step 6: Bake in 350°F preheated oven for 50-60 minutes, or until a toothpick inserted in the center of the loaf comes out clean and the top is golden brown.

-- Allow loaf to cool for 20 minutes in pan before carefully removing to finish cooling on wire rack.
+Step 7: Allow loaf to cool for 10-20 minutes in pan before carefully removing to finish cooling on wire rack.

 A good substitute for butter in banana bread are coconut oil, olive oil, ghee, unsweetened applesauce, ripe avocado, and pumpkin purée.